Exit sign: History

 While exit signs were more visible due to large letters, even a 60-watt incandescent bulb shining through a plastic or glass cover could appear somewhat dim under certain conditions.
 Incandescent bulbs are still in use because they are cheap and common, even though they use more electricity and require more or less frequent replacement.
 Incandescent bulbs lit 24/7 have a greatly extended lifespan compared to ones that cycle on and off.
 When used in exit signs, they are often operated at a lower voltage than rated, which further extends their lifetime, at the trade-off of reduced light output and greatly reduced energy efficiency.

 With the development of fluorescent lamp and light-emitting diode technology, exit signs could be made even brighter to compensate for the limited visibility in a fire situation, while using less electricity.
-Fluorescent lamps work in the same way as incandescent bulbs, back-lighting both sides of an exit fixture from within.
+Fluorescent lamps are used in the same way as incandescent bulbs, back-lighting both sides of an exit fixture from within.
 LED signs combine a large number of bright light-emitting diodes to illuminate the sign from inside.
 An exit sign is constantly lit; fluorescent bulbs need to be changed more often than LEDs, although the absence of frequent on/off cycles extends the life of fluorescent lamps significantly.
 Generally, LEDs have a very long life, and may last for 10 years or more of continuous use, although their brightness may gradually diminish.

 Radio-luminescent and phosphorescent signs that require no electricity have also been developed, and have been used since the 1970s.
 Radio-luminescence uses the radioactive decay of tritium gas to illuminate the sign, while phosphorescence uses light-emitting pigments to glow in the dark.
-While both of these signs meet California State Fire Marshal standards, electricity is used in the vast majority of signs.
+While both of these types of signs meet California State Fire Marshal standards, electricity is used in the vast majority of signs.

 Modern installations

-Most exit signs in the world, except in countries such as the United States, Canada, Australia, Hong Kong, Philippines, and Singapore, are of pictogram type.
-Australia, Canada, Singapore, and Hong Kong have made changes to their respective life safety codes to encourage pictogram use while the Philippines, which lacks a uniform standard for emergency exit signage, has some places that uses either pictogram exit signs, the signs with the word "EXIT"/"FIRE EXIT", or a mix between the two.